 External review

 You can also write to the Information Commissioner and apply for an external review.
-The Commissioner may change or confirm the decision made on your RTI or IP request or try to mediate a settlement between the parties.
+The Commissioner may change or confirm the decision made on your RTI request or try to mediate a settlement between the parties.

 Further information about Council RTI and IP